SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/basics/user-defined-variables.md

 re-opened.
 Therefore, it is a convenient solution for creating user-defined variables.

-The video below presents how to import the variables to JDemetra/+.
+The video below presents how to import the variables to JDemetra+.

 By default, JDemetra+ uses the conventions Vars_#number to name the series in the *Variables* window.
 The original name of the series is